Rosie Holt: Online work

 In October 2021, Holt was interviewed about her success online as part of a Backstage magazine article.
 She also appeared in an online educational workshop aimed at Buckinghamshire schools, using the short-form comedic video as an example of a new method of communication.

-In August 2021, Holt was featured in a newspaper story in the Daily Mirror after the dating app Hinge suggested that her 'most compatible match' would be her brother, Charlie.
-Her tweet relaying the story attracted 23,000 likes within two days.
+In August 2021, the dating app Hinge had identified her younger brother, Charlie, as her "most compatible match".
+Her tweet relaying the story attracted 23,000 likes within two days, and some press coverage.

 January 2022 was a period of intense political controversy about Partygate, and an official report was expected from the Cabinet Office Second Permanent Secretary, Sue Gray.
 In a satirical video sketch released to Twitter, Holt played the part of a Tory MP being asked by an interviewer whether she had or had not attended a Downing Street party.
 The video was created by splicing the interviewee's responses with actual footage of questions from a Sky News reporter to Boris Johnson, in which he had dodged questions about whether he had gone to the party.
 Her response – that until Sue Gray completes her report "your guess is as good as mine: I don't know whether I attended the party" – generated an outraged response from some viewers who missed the satire and who thought that the interviewee was a real MP.

 Personal life

-As of 2024, Holt is in a relationship with fellow comedian Stewart Lee.
+In 2024, Holt was in a relationship with fellow comedian Stewart Lee, but had split up by 2026.
 She previously shared a house with comedian Harriet Kemsley.